MobiDL/tasks/README.md

 2. Install the dependencies:

-`$ conda create -n MobiDL2 --channel conda-forge  --channel bioconda --file requirements.txt`
+`$ conda env create environment.yml`

 3. Load the environnement:

 `$ conda activate MobiDL2`

+> If you have any issue with the installation please report the issue [here](https://github.com/mobidic/MobiDL2.0/issues/new?assignees=&labels=%3Asnake%3A+Installation+bug&template=installation-issue-with-conda.md&title=Installation+with+conda+%3A+%5Bdetails%5D).

 ## Workflows implemented